How to Make Decisions that Please God [Part One]

 This is what John called the “pride of life” (1 John 2:16), which will not only put us at odds with God but lead us to focus on the temporary and superficial instead.
 So don’t rob yourself of pursuing a dream or passion.
 More importantly, don’t rob God.

-I will continue this little series tomorrow by providing the final two tips on how to make decisions that please God.
+See below to read the second article with two final tips on how to make decisions that please God.